ambossIconambossIcon

 Subtypes of ACS cannot be differentiated based on clinical presentation alone.

-Unstable angina is differentiated from MI by the presence of positive troponins, while the type of MI (NSTEMI vs. STEMI) is determined based on ECG findings.
+MI is differentiated from unstable angina by the presence of elevated troponins, while the type of MI (NSTEMI vs. STEMI) is determined by ECG findings.

 Icon of a lock